rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 ![Select publish task](img/2017-10-09-VSTS10.PNG "Select publish task")
 * Path to publish is the zip file you created in last step
 Artifact Name is the name of the drop folder.
 It must be called `drop`
-And Type must be `Server` (opposed to File Share)
+And Location must be `TFS` - that used to be called Type: `Server` (opposed to File Share)
 ![Configure publish](img/2017-10-09-VSTS11.PNG "Configure publish")
+* Press `Save & queue`.
+In top of the screen you'll see `Build #<some-number> has been queued.`
+* Click on `#<some-number>`.
+Now you can see the progress of the build.
+When the build has finished you'll see `Build Succeeded` and above that `dreamhouse-mobile-ionic-Build / Build <some-number> / Phase 1`
+* Click on `Build <some-number>`.
+Now you get 5 tabs for that build: `Summary - Timeline - Artifacts - Code coverage* - Tests`
+* Click on `Artifacts`.
+Now you see the dropfolder.
+Check it out and see if it contains what you expected.

-Have you noticed that these Build Tasks correspond to the features in TeamCity?
+Have you noticed that these Build Tasks correspond to the features in [TeamCity](https://www.jetbrains.com/teamcity/)?

 Next up is to deploy the package to Azure.